microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 7. Push templates

-After modifying the templates, you can save and push the templates to the private ACR.
-You also need to confirm whether you have logged in to ACR.
+After modifying the templates, you can save and push the templates to your private ACR.
+You must be logged in to your ACR in order to push the templates.

 You can use the command `FHIR Converter: Push templates (Ctrl + H)` to push templates:
-- Firstly, you need to enter the image reference `<registry>/<image-name>:<tag> or <registry>/<image-name>@<digest>`(image name should be lowcase);
+- Enter the image reference `<registry-name>.azurecr.io/<image-name>:<tag>`(image name should be lowcase).
-- Secondly, if template folder exists in workspace, the location of template folder will be opened by default.
+- If template folder exists in workspace, the location of template folder will be opened by default.
 In any case, you need to make sure to select a folder to be pushed to ACR.

 ### 8. Update the template folder